Updated Travel Regulations for Entry and Return to The Czech Republic

 Orange

-Medium-risk countries include Belgium, Denmark, Finland, France, Ireland, Liechtenstein, Monaco, Greece and Madeira.
-The orange group of countries is subject to the same entry restrictions as the green group.
+Medium-risk countries include Belgium, Denmark, Estonia, Finland, France, Liechtenstein, and Madeira.
+Currently, the orange group of countries is subject to the same entry restrictions as the green group.

 Red

-Countries considered ‘high risk’ for the transmission of coronavirus include Andorra, Luxembourg, Malta, the Netherlands, Spain (including the Balearic and Canary Islands), Portugal, and the Azores.
+Countries considered ‘high risk’ for the transmission of coronavirus include Andorra, Greece, Ireland, Luxembourg, Malta, Monaco, The Canary Islands, Portugal, and the Azores.

 Those travelling from red countries must complete the electronic Public Health Passenger Locator Form and present either an antigen test taken no more than 48 hours before the start of the trip or a negative PCR test taken no more than 72 hours before entry to the Czech Republic.
 They are also required to undergo a test after arrival in the Czech Republic, no earlier than the 5th day and no later than the 14th day after arrival, and self-isolate while waiting for the result.